How Much Collagen Should You Take Per Day?

 How Much Collagen Per Day?

 When determining how much collagen to incorporate into your diet, it’s important to take a look at your lifestyle.
-(This is why we did the work for you with our calculator!)
 For example, if you have a steady workout regimen and are frequently putting your body through vigorous burnouts or cardio sessions, it’s likely you will need more protein than someone who spends most of their day stationary.
 Additionally, stress levels and the environment (think UV rays from sun exposure), can determine how quickly your body is breaking down collagen protein.
 So, when determining how much you need to take on a daily basis, take into consideration these factors.
 As a general rule, most studies recommend taking between 2.5 and 15 grams of protein daily.
 This dosage is based on hydrolyzed collagen, such as that used by BUBS Naturals, as it is more bioavailable, or easily absorbed by the body, than undenatured collagen.
 Depending on your reasons for taking collagen protein, you might want to consider varying your dosage.
 For example, the smaller dosage (between 2.5-5g) is still beneficial for improving the appearance and elasticity of the skin in addition to increased joint functioning.
 However, if the intention lies in enhancing muscle mass or all-over body health, a higher dosage (up to 20g) should be considered.
 Many collagen protein supplements take this daily recommended dose into consideration.
 BUBS Collagen Protein Powder, for example, suggests mixing two scoops of the powder into your preferred drink of choice to get all 20g of protein in one serving.
 If, however, you’re just aiming for better hair and skin health, mixing just one scoop into your coffee or smoothie will do the trick!

 Where Do I Get Collagen?